swiss-territorial-data-lab/proj-rooftops/README.md

 # proj-rooftops

-**Aim**: Determine the space availbale on rooftops by detecting objects.
+**Aim**: Determine the space available on rooftops by detecting objects.
 Production of a binary (free/occupied) vector layer for beneficiaries.

 ## Image segmentation

 ### Overview
 The set of scripts are dedicated to detecting objects in images.
 Tiles fitting the extension of building in a given AOI are produced.
 The **Segment-Anything Model** (https://github.com/facebookresearch/segment-anything) is then used to perform image segmentation using a pre-trained model.
 The detection masks are converted to vectors and filtered.
-Finally, the results are evaluated by comparing them with labels defined by domain experts.
+Finally, the results are evaluated by comparing them with Ground Truth labels defined by domain experts.
 To process SAM with georeferenced data, the framework `segment-geospatial` (https://github.com/opengeos/segment-geospatial) is used.

 ### Requirements